 4. Customer notification

-The account manager will contact affected customer(s) to inform them of the service interruption, and that Delib are actively investigating the problem.
+The customer success manager will contact affected customer(s) to inform them of the service interruption, and that Delib are actively investigating the problem.

 When?
 Our Service Level Agreement gives a maximum initial response time for critical errors of 2 hours.

-Once the technical on-call lead has assessed the problem, they will report back to the on-call account manager as follows:
+Once the technical on-call lead has assessed the problem, they will report back to the on-call customer success manager as follows:

-(1) If the problem can be easily solved, it will be fixed.
-The technical lead will report back to the account manager, and document the problem and solution.
+- If the problem can be easily solved, it will be fixed.
+The technical lead will report back to the customer success manager, and document the problem and solution

-(2) If the issue is more complex, a resolution plan is put in place to address the service outage.
+- If the issue is more complex, a resolution plan is put in place to address the service outage.
 This may require more technical team members to be contacted, or for the investigation to be continued in office hours.
-An interim report, summarising expected cause, and steps to resolution will be provided to the account manager.
+An interim report, summarising expected cause, and steps to resolution will be provided to the customer success manager.

-In both cases, any information we have will be communicated to affected customers by the on-call account manager.
-The account manager will continue to keep all affected customers updated with progress until we reach a resolution to the issue.
+In both cases, any information we have will be communicated to affected customers by the on-call customer success manager.
+The customer success manager will continue to keep all affected customers updated with progress until we reach a resolution to the issue.